Next Generation Equation-Free Multiscale Modelling of Crowd Dynamics via Machine Learning: Methodology

 Therefore, the sum of each column of the centered matrix $\Bar{X}$ is equal to zero.

-This implies that $\mathbf{1}_{n_c}$ is orthogonal to the column space of $\bar{X}$, and therefore is orthogonal to the left singular vectors of the SVD decomposition of $\bar{X}$, which provide an orthogonal base for the column space, i.e.,:
+This implies that $\mathbf{1}_{n_c}$ is orthogonal to the column space of $\bar{X}$, and therefore is orthogonal to the left singular vectors of $\bar{X}$, which provide an orthogonal basis for the column space, i.e.,:

-where $d=1,2,\dots r$, with $r=rank(X)$.
+where $d=1,2,\dots r$ with $r=rank(X)$.
 Then, the multiplication of the reconstructed matrix in Eq.~\eqref{eq:PODrecon} by $\mathbf{1}_{n_c}^\top$ implies:

 thus getting: